oleksandr3010/oleksandr3010.github.io/_posts/2025-04-15-assignment2.md

 ---
-title: "Assignment 2"
-excerpt_separator: "Spatial Data: Zanzibar Gazette"
+title: "Assignment 2: From Numbers to 3D Maps - What up for import to Zanzibar?"
+excerpt_separator: ""
 categories:
     - Blog
 tags:
+    - Zanzibar
-    - Post Formats
+    - Spacial Data
-    - readability
+    - Kepler GL
-    - standard
+    - Assignment2
 ---

 ## Introduction and Context